OasisDEX/oasis-earn-sc/packages/dma-library/src/operations/refinance/README.md

 ## common

 This directory contains the common code for the refinance operations framework.
-In particular it has the Swap `RefinanceOperation` used across all of the protocols
+In particular it
+has:

+- Swap between close and open `RefinancePartialOperationGenerator` used across all of the protocols for swapping the retrieved collateral from the initial position into the collateral needed for the new position (skipped if the collateral is the same)
+- Swap after open used to swap the borrowed debt from the new position into the old position debt to repay the flashloan (skipped if the debt is the same)
+- Return funds used to return the remaining funds to the user after the refinance operation is completed

 ## aave